Mees100/Mees100.github.io/README.md

 ## Description:

-This website is my second project for my portfolio.
+This website is my second project for my portfolio on https://mees100.github.io/.
 I rewrote my website in TypeScript and used vite.

 I still continue to improve it.